mikisvaz/rbbt/tutorial/install/index.md

 When the system is configured, it is a good idea to bootstrap it.
-Many workflows include a `bootstrap` command, which run a series of dummy jobs to ensure all the necesary resources are claimed and indices and caches are made.
+Many workflows include a `bootstrap` command, which run a series of dummy jobs to ensure all the necessary resources are claimed and indices and caches are made.
 Bootstrapping a workflow is done using the `rbbt` command like in the following
 example: